/northwest/rates/deposits-business.html

 Is the deposit adjustable?

-If two or more late payments are made within a six-month period and there is a difference of $50 or more between the deposit on hand and two months' average billing at the premise, we typically require customers to bring their deposit to the appropriate level.
+If there is a difference of $50 or more between the correct deposit amount and the deposit on hand, we typically require customers to bring their deposit to the appropriate level.

 Does the deposit earn interest?